Finite element approximation for the fractional eigenvalue problem: Introduction and Main Results

 \subsection{The paper is organized as follows}

 Section \ref{sec.preliminares} collects the notation we employ, and reviews some previous works on the problem under consideration.
 In particular, regularity of eigenfunctions is proved.
 The section concludes with a discussion of certain aspects of finite element approximations of the fractional Laplacian.
 Afterwards, Section \ref{sec.conv} deals with the convergence of the discrete eigenvalue problem to the continuous one in gap distance.
-In Sections \ref{sec.orden} and \ref{sec.orden_multiple} the study of the order of convergence is developed, first for simple eigenvalues and later for eigenspaces of dimension greater than one.
+In Section \ref{sec:orders}, proof of the orders of convergence for eigenvalues and eigenfunctions are given, including estimates for graded meshes.
 Finally, numerical experiments are discussed in Section \ref{sec:numerico}.